ryanbressler/CloudForest/README.md

    -progress=false: Report tree number and running oob error.
    -oobpreds="": Calculate and report oob predictions in the file specified.
-   -cpuprofile="": write cpu profile to file -multiboost=false: Allow multithreaded boosting which may have unexpected results. (highly experimental) -nobag=false: Don't bag samples for each tree.
+   -cpuprofile="": write cpu profile to file -multiboost=false: Allow multi-threaded boosting which may have unexpected results. (highly experimental) -nobag=false: Don't bag samples for each tree.
    -evaloob=false: Evaluate potential splitting features on OOB cases after finding split value in bag.
    -selftest=false: Test the forest on the data and report accuracy.